tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 With my head in my hands I began to drift into sleep, my tears using my hands as a slide to fall and dilute into the mud.

-Once again, I fell into a rhythm, a twisted lullaby as I faded in and out of consciousness, the rustling of the leaves and the wind as it caressed the trees soothing me… Then came a soft rippling of the water.
+Once again, I fell into a rhythm, a twisted lullaby as I faded in and out of consciousness, the rustling of the leaves and the wind as it caressed the trees soothing me.
+Then came a soft rippling of the water.

 It had been at least twenty minutes since I cast my last stone… the intensity of the rippling increased and I scrambled to my feet, whatever had taken my friends was now here for me.